Academic Training to Inform Police Responses

 4

-To enhance police response to people with behavioral health conditions and developmental disabilities, our team will:
+To enhance police response to people with behavioral health conditions and developmental disabilities, our team has:

-Develop, implement, and evaluate a national training on crisis response for law enforcement
+Developed, implemented, and evaluated a national training on crisis response for law enforcement

 -